 Any content that you lock away is hidden from visitor view only.
 It is not hidden from Google, so counts towards the overall length of your content and is SEO friendly.
 However, if you add a Locker to a page and you are running an AMP (Accelerated Mobile Pages) version of your site rather than a conventional mobile responsive version then Social Locker is stripped out.
 The hidden content remains, it is just not hidden anymore.

 This is perhaps something that the developers can look into for future updates.

 Anything that helps bring in more Social Engagement is very welcome because social media signals are now just so important when it comes to search engine results and your Search Engine Optimization and your overall Google TrustRank.

 I think the rule for the Social Locker plugin is to use it sparingly.
 Do not to overdo it or you could have a similar scenario similar to how people see pop up ads.
 Visitors will just find the whole experience of visiting your blog and having to share your post just a little bit annoying.

 Out of all the Social Locker type plugins that are available that we tested, we did like Social Locker the best.
-But of course, you should also do your due diligence and checkout out some of the alternatives as well.
-Here is a great article that will introduce you to 10 of the Best WordPress Social Content Locker Plugins and help you decide for yourself.
+But of course, you should also do your due diligence and check out out some of the alternatives as well.

 Regards Dexter Roona